Magda von Dolcke

-Magda von Dolcke (28 February 1838 in Aabenraa, Denmark – 22 October 1926 in Roskilde, Denmark) was a Danish stage actress and the director of a travelling theatre company.
+Magda von Dolcke (28 February 1838 – 22 October 1926) was a Danish stage actress and the director of a travelling theatre company.
 She was primarily active in Sweden and Denmark, where she also performed under the stage name Rosalinde Thomsen.

 Dolcke grew up in the Duchy of Holstein, but returned to Denmark where she made her debut as an actress at the Royal Danish Theatre in 1859.
 During her career she performed in Denmark, Germany, and Sweden.
 She was known to have had high-profile affairs with the Norwegian writer Bjørnstjerne Bjørnson in 1860 and with King Oscar II of Sweden in 1874.
 She withdrew from her career and public life after being married in the 1880s in Copenhagen.

 Biography

 Caroline Christine Magdalene Dolcke was born on 28 February 1848 in Aabenraa.
 At a young age, her family moved to Hemmingstedt within the Duchy of Holstein.
 As a child, she frequently came into conflict with Low German–speaking schoolchildren, who bullied her for her differences.
 Ostracised by her peers, she had a relatively isolated childhood.

 Dolcke was admitted as a student to the Royal Danish Theatre, where she made her debut as an actress on 20 November 1859 as Johanne in Eventyr paa Fodrejsen.
 Initially, she performed under the stage name Rosalinde Thomsen, hoping to be identified as Danish by hiding her German surname and accent.
 At the Royal Danish Theatre she performed in productions of Livet i Skoven and Hans Christian Andersen's The Queen of 16.

 At the end of the 1862–63 season, she left the theatre to travel to Berlin and St. Petersburg to study.
 In 1868, she began performing in Copenhagen again, this time with the Folketeatret, where her performance as Jane Eyre in Et Vaisenhusbarn gained her particular notoriety.
 She then began touring with a travelling theatre company.

 In 1860, Dolcke met and began an affair with Bjørnson.
 Their affair was common knowledge in Copenhagen, and Bjørnson described their relationship as a "Pagt med en Sjel" (English: Pact with a Soul).
 Bjørnson left Denmark in December 1860, though they continued to exchange intimate letters.
 He briefly returned to visit her in 1872.